 Clearly mention the discounts on the top of the page, use banners and images to make them more appealing.
 Also take help from others (your friends or hire someone on Fiverr) to do the promoting for your sites.
 That way you can stay ahead of your competition when it comes to increasing your sales during festive seasons like black Friday or Cyber Monday.

-You can clearly see that, I revealed a lot of tactics in this detailed guide on how I made over $2500 in affiliate commissions during the black Friday week.
+You can clearly see that, I revealed a lot of tactics in this Black Friday case study on how I made over $2500 in affiliate commissions during the black Friday week.
 You too can repeat the same by implementing the strategies I mentioned in the article.